-In the English Department, we aim to instil in students a love of both Literature and Language.
+In the English Department, we aim to instil in students a love of Literature and Language.
 Our students are introduced to Literature in all its forms and from around the world.
-We study Poetry, Drama, Prose, Short Stories and Non-Fiction texts, giving students the opportunity to understand and enjoy the ways in which writers create their works, as well as learning how to analyse and evaluate language and meaning.
-We give our students the opportunity to explore how language is used for a variety of purposes: to inform, persuade, instruct and entertain.
-Students are also given a range of tasks to explore and develop their own linguistic styles and skills.
+We study Poetry, Drama, Prose, Short Stories and Non-Fiction texts, allowing students to understand and enjoy how writers create their works and learn to analyse and evaluate language and meaning.
+We enable our students to explore how language is used for various purposes: to inform, persuade, instruct and entertain.
+Students are also given multiple tasks to explore and develop their linguistic styles and skills.

-The skills developed lead to the Cambridge IGCSE English Language and English Literature curriculum in Grade 9 and 10.
+The skills developed led to the Cambridge IGCSE English Language and English Literature curriculum in Grades 9 and 10.
 Students are awarded two grades: one for Literature and one for Language.
-On the Literature course, students explore a poetry anthology, short stories and a drama text.
+In the Literature course, students explore a poetry anthology, a novel and a drama text.

-Through the study of these texts, students develop their analytical skills and their ability to respond personally to Literature.
-On the Language course, students practice key literacy skills, including reading for meaning, summarising, identifying writer’s effects, and writing texts of different genres.
+By studying these texts, students develop their analytical skills and ability to respond personally to Literature.
+In the Language course, students practise key literacy skills, including reading for meaning, summarising, identifying writer’s effects, and writing texts of different genres.

-The culmination of the English programme is the study of the IB Diploma in Grades 11 and 12, where native speakers of English choose a Language ‘A’ course in either English Literature, or English Language and Literature.
+The culmination of the English programme is the study of the IB Diploma in Grades 11 and 12, where native speakers of English choose a Language ‘A’ course in either English Literature or English Language and Literature.
 Both Higher and Standard levels are offered.
-As well as the Language ‘A’ option, there is a Language ‘B’ alternative which is designed specifically for students for whom English is a second language.
-This curriculum is also available for study at both Higher and Standard levels.
+Students study texts through three key areas of exploration: Readers, Writers and Text, Time and Space and Intertextuality.

 Our Approach to Learning

-In Grade 7 and 8, we focus on skill-building, including study skills, in order to equip students with the tools needed to be successful in the examined courses.
-Across all grades, close reading, analysis and evaluation are embedded into the teaching of each unit.
+Across the curriculum, we focus on skill-building, including study skills, to equip students with the tools needed to succeed in the examined courses.
+Close reading, analysis and evaluation are embedded into the teaching of each unit.

-Drafting, editing and proofreading are instilled as part of the writing process.
-Our students are encouraged to read widely in order to develop the skill of reading for understanding and to develop their appreciation of language and its ability to convey a range of meanings.
-Speaking and listening activities are an integral part of the teaching, including discussion work, debates and presentation.
+Drafting, editing and proofreading are also instilled in the writing process.
+Our students are encouraged to read widely to develop the skill of reading and appreciate the language and its ability to convey a range of meanings.